-The San Francisco Municipal Transportation Agency (SFMTA) is working towards achieving Vision Zero, an initiative to prioritize street safety and eliminate traffic deaths in San Francisco by 2024.
+The San Francisco Municipal Transportation Agency (SFMTA) is working towards achieving Vision Zero, an initiative to prioritize street safety and eliminate traffic deaths in San Francisco.
 To meet this goal, the City needs to track progress and measure project performance.
-Specifically, Safe Streets evaluations seek to accomplish the following:
+Specifically, the SFMTA's Safe Streets Evaluation Program seeks to accomplish the following: